then77/website/README.md

 # ✒ Credits
 Special thanks to:
 - [**Lanyard**](https://github.com/Phineas/lanyard) by [@Phineas](https://github.com/Phineas) for exposing my Discord presence

+# ⚠️ Why is now outdated?
+Every new web design means i need to change a lot things in my website.
+Because i still want to preserve every website version i created, so i will just archive it while keeping it still publicily.
+Don't worry, the online version will be still reserved on [v2.therealzzy.xyz](https://v2.therealzzy.xyz) while that means there will be no more updates on the website.

 # ⚖️ License
 All this website related code are distributed under the [Apache 2.0 License](https://github.com/then77/website/blob/main/LICENSE)